boiled-data/boiled-data.github.io/README.md

 # boiled-data.github.io
-A collection of short essays based on practical data analytics
+A collection of short essays based on reproducible data analytics